aerogear/native-android-example/README.md

 ```
 ### 3. Unifiedpush implementation
 #### External Setup
-For setting up push notifications a [firebase][https://firebase.google.com/] account is required.
+For setting up push notifications a [firebase](https://firebase.google.com/) account is required.
 The following information below is required and can be found the firebase project settings.

 - The `google-services.json` file.
 - Sender ID
 - Server Key

-With in the [Aerogear Unifiefpush Server][https://github.com/aerogear/aerogear-unifiedpush-server] create you application.
+With in the [Aerogear Unifiefpush Server](https://github.com/aerogear/aerogear-unifiedpush-server) create you application.
 For creating the application you will need the following information.

 - Sender ID - This is gotten from firebase
 - Server Key - this is gotten from firebase

-Once the application variant has been set up the follow information is need to add to the `push-config.json` file.
+Once the application variant has been set up, the following information is need to add to the `push-config.json` file.

 - Server URL
 - Variant ID
 - Variant Secret
 - Sender ID (This is the same sender ID as gotten from firebase)

 Located in `app/src/main/assets` folder is a sample of the `push-config.json` file which has the following format.
-This file is auto located by the [aerogear-android-push][https://github.com/aerogear/aerogear-android-push] package *(this can be configured)*.
+This file is auto located by the [aerogear-android-push](https://github.com/aerogear/aerogear-android-push) package.

 ```json